danielmisrael/danielmisrael.github.io/_posts/2025-11-25-parallel-decoding-trilemma.md

 <img src="/images/planned_diffusion.png" alt="Planned Diffusion" style="max-width: 700px; display: block; margin: 0 auto;">
 *Planned Diffusion: first generate a plan autoregressively, then fill in spans in parallel with diffusion.*

+This type of approach is trying to improve what we call "semantic parallelism" [^pasta].
 If you believe as I do that there is no free lunch with respect to speed, fluency, and diversity, adding more data seems like the best solution.
 After all, just adding more data until the problem was fixed is how we got LLMs in the first place [^scaling].

 ---